gramineproject/gramine/Documentation/devel/onboarding.rst

   code: ``stepi`` and ``nexti``.
 Stepping through assembly is especially useful when debugging tricky bugs in SGX.

-Also, pay attention to Gramine-SGX quirks when debugged under GDB:
+Also, pay attention to the unexpected (but benign) behavior of Gramine with the SGX backend when debugged under GDB:

 - Periodically, when stepping through the code, GDB may unexpectedly jump to ``sgx_entry.S: async_exit_pointer``.
 This is the "landing pad" of the AEX flow of Intel SGX, and can happen at any moment in SGX enclave execution.
 Simply step through this ``async_exit_pointer`` function until the ``enclu`` instruction (which performs ERESUME), and GDB will continue at the correct in-enclave code.
+These unexpected jumps are a known bug in Gramine's integration with GDB; unfortunately we don't have a fix for this bug yet.

 Typical Gramine development flows
 ---------------------------------